 “The world we have created is a product of our thinking; it cannot be changed without changing our thinking.”

 For me, the most challenging part of the lean journey is the culture change.
-Humans do not like change, once people feels comfortable with their current situation; change is evil.
-With Lean we move people out of their comfort zones right from the beginning.
+Humans do not like change, once people feel comfortable with their current situation; change is evil.
+With Lean, we move people out of their comfort zones right from the beginning.

 The lean thinking requires that we start to think and act different, a change of attitudes and culture is imperative.
 Like I indicated earlier, people do not like change; therefore the Lean Journey is never easy.
 Requires a lot of effort, time and repetitive behavior just to convince people Lean is a serious thing.

 When we start talking about “Go and See” people are skeptical, but if we really go and see every day, they will start to believe.
-If every time a problem arise we go and see; and together with our employees we start to ask why until we get the root cause, they will believe.
-The Kaizen culture is about continuous improvement, which will happen only if we learn and teach our employees problem solving tools.
-We need to empower them to make decisions, create an escalate process so that they know when is time to ask help from a supervisor or manager.
+If every time a problem arise we go and see; and together with our employees, we start to ask why until we get the root cause, they will believe.
+The Kaizen culture is about continuous improvement, which will happen only if we learn and teach our employees problem-solving tools.
+We need to empower them to make decisions, create an escalating process so that they know when is time to ask help from a supervisor or manager.

 Right after we started with the Lean trainings and early stages of implementation, I was very glad to recognize between some of our employees strong signals of lean thinking.
 One of the hot topics at our plant is waste, but the waste management talk about is ingredients or materials wastage.
 After our trainings the employees start to talked about how to improve certain parts of the operation.
 They gave very good examples of waste as per the seven categories of waste by Taiichi Ohno that we discussed on our trainings.
 One think that we stressed a lot during our Introduction to Lean is the lean thinking, how important is to change our mind from the traditional thinking to the lean thinking.
 This part of the presentation is always an eyes opener.
 People amaze by this “new” point of view.
 That curiosity is also full of doubts: Is it for real?
 Would the bosses really going to leave their offices and come to the work area?